 Keep in mind that it’s ALL the same thing.
 The labels that we give them are for our benefit, but otherwise have no meaning at all.
 The same natural laws as Light govern X-rays and Radio Waves.

 If you thought the two types of light are Natural and Artificial, I’m afraid you’re wrong.
 There is Incandescent Light and Luminous Light, and both may occur naturally or artificially.

 Sunlight, fires and regular light bulbs are all sources of Incandescent Light.
 It happens when atoms heat up and release some of their thermal vibrations as electromagnetic energy.
 It doesn’t matter what causes the heat that affects the atoms.
 Since Incandescent Light comes from heated atoms, it’s warm.

-If you’ve ever touched a hot bulb or stuck your finger in a fire, you know what I mean.
+You know what I mean if you’ve ever touched a hot bulb or stuck your finger in a fire.

 Fireflies are natural light, but they aren’t generating light from heat.
 Luminous Light occurs when an electron – not an entire atom – releases some of its energy as electromagnetic radiation.
 This happens when the electron reduces temperature, rather than being caused by heat.

 Artificial types of Luminous Light include Florescent, Neon, LED or even Glow-Sticks.
 Chemical reactions or electricity keeps Luminous Light going, rather than heat.
 Here’s an example of Luminous Light using glow in the dark body paint.

 As photographers, we often hear people say that soft light comes from a large light source.
 In fact, we’ve seen demonstrations that prove this right before our eyes.